Board of Directors

 William M. Irvine, Ph.D., is a Professor of Astronomy at the University of Massachusetts, Amherst.
 Prior to joining the Advisory Board at the Streit Council, he was a member of Federal Union and later AUD.
 Irvine was Visiting Professor at the National Astronomical Observatories in Japan in 1990, as well as Acting Scientific Director at the Onsala Space Observatory in Sweden from 1979-81.
 He also was Visiting Professor at the Kanazawa Institute of Technology in 1977 and Chairman of the Division for Planetary Sciences at American Astronomical Society from 1973-74.
 Irvine has published extensively.

-Donald N. Jensen holds an M.A. and a Ph.D. in government from Harvard, taught at Harvard, Cornell, and Stanford Universities, was in the Foreign Service from 1985 to 1996 serving as Deputy Chief at the U.S. Embassy's Political/Internal Section in Moscow and Political Officer at the U.S. Embassy in Sofia, Bulgaria.
+Donald N. Jensen holds an M.A. and a Ph.D. in government from Harvard; taught at Harvard, Cornell, and Stanford Universities; and was in the Foreign Service from 1985 to 1996 serving as Deputy Chief at the U.S. Embassy's Political/Internal Section in Moscow, and Political Officer at the U.S. Embassy in Sofia, Bulgaria.
 Jenson was a consultant/commentator for the PBS program "Return of the Czar," which won the Overseas Press Club's Edward R. Murrow Award for distinguished reporting of international affairs in 2001.
-He is currently an Associate Fellow at the Gino Germani Institute for Social Sciences and Strategic Studies.
 He was previously a Senior Fellow at the Center for European Policy Analysis, a Senior Fellow at the Center for Transatlantic Relations, a Visiting Scholar at NATO Defense College, the Director of Communications at Radio Free Europe/Radio Liberty in Washington DC (previously RFE/RL Director in Prague), and a Visiting Professor of Comparative Politics at George Washington University.
 Jensen was recognized for his work in the publication of Who's Who in America.

 Richard Rosecrance, Ph.D., is an Associate with the International Security Program at the John F. Kennedy School of Government's Belfer Center for Science and International Affairs.
 He is also a Research Professor of Political Science at the University of California, Los Angeles.
 He was previously an Adjunct Professor in Public Policy at the Kennedy School, a Senior Fellow at the Belfer Center, Director of the Burkle Center for International Relations at UCLA, and President of the International Studies Association.
 Rosecrance also served on the Policy Planning Council of the Department of State.
 He held university posts at Cornell and Berkeley and visiting positions at IISS, Kings College (London), the London School of Economics, the European University Institute (Florence), and the Australian National University.
 He received, among many others, Guggenheim, Rockefeller, Ford, Carnegie, and most recently, Fulbright fellowships.
 His books include The Rise of the Trading State (1986); The Rise of the Virtual State (1999); and No More State?
 (2006, editor).
 He is at work on a book called Mergers and International Politics, which compares the U.S. with European political and economic strategies.